Why You Should Insure Your Drivetrain Components

 Average Heavy Duty Transmission/Differential Replacement Scenario

 Your wallet can take a hit when replacing old and/or broken parts, especially when it was preventable.
 Depending on the situation, there are basically 2 courses of action in repairing a transmission or differential failure.
 Most often, it economically advantageous to replace your failed unit with a quality remanufactured unit.
-While there is not a simple answer because of model variety, the average heavy-duty manual transmission can cost between $3,000 and $4.500 while a front power divider differential can range from $1600.00 to $2500.00.
-Automated and Allison automatics can exceed $6,000.00 Don’t forget the installation costs.
-Depending on the truck model and labor rates, labor to install front diff runs $500.00 – $700.00, and a transmission R&R runs between $1100 and $1500.
+While there is not a simple answer because of model variety, the average heavy-duty manual transmission can cost between $3,000 and $4,500 while a front power divider differential can range from $1600 to $2500.
+Automated and Allison automatics can exceed $6,000 – And don’t forget the installation costs.
+Depending on the truck model and labor rates, labor to install front differentials runs between $500 – $700, and a transmission R&R runs between $1100 and $1500.
 Plus on top of that cost, you could see a downtime of 2-3 days.

-To summarize, drivetrain replacement and installation costs can add up quickly.
+To summarize, drivetrain repair costs can add up quickly.
 At Wheelco, we don’t want you to spend unnecessary time and money—not to mention the time to research all the aftermarket units on the market (what are the features, benefits, reviews, common failures, and warranty options, etc).
-With OE authorized remanufactured and fully tested units, along with unparalleled warranty coverage, you can be assured of a market superior product.
+With both OE authorized remanufactured and fully tested units, and OE quality transmission and differential gearing replacement parts, you can be assured of a market superior product.
 Whether you replace or repair, you have two high quality repair options.

 Our Pick: ProRig Parts & Warranties

 At Wheelco, we use ProRig Remanufactured Transmission & Differential units and OE quality gearing parts to repair worn out/failed components.
 We’ve researched the most popular units and applications for heavy-duty trucks so we can provide needed availability and minimize downtime.
-In selecting ProRig, we worked with product engineering and production to ensure complete confidence.
+In selecting ProRig for our remanufactured units, we worked with product engineering and production to ensure complete confidence.
 In addition, we factored in market cost to assure a competitive price offering.
-We then worked in partnership with our remanufacturer to create the first-ever multi-level warranty program to include a No-Hassle option.
+We then worked to create the first-ever multi-level warranty program to include a No-Hassle option.
 It is because of these reasons that Wheelco Truck & Trailer is the exclusive distributor of the ProRig product.

 Customized Coverage Options with ProRig’s Warranties

 ProRig’s warranties are designed to take care of you and your drivetrain needs.
 ProRig’s warranty plans are customizable so that you only pay for what you need.
-In this article, we’ll explain the benefits of ProRig’s warranties, review the coverage details, and explain how bundling plans are designed to save you time and money.
+Below, we will explain the benefits of ProRig’s warranties, review the coverage details, and explain how bundling plans are designed to save you time and money.

 3 Reasons That Prove Drivetrain Warranties Don’t Have To Be Expensive